DylanThomasShine/Restaurant-Cowhey-Chez.Milestone-2/readme.md

 [**_Google Fonts:_**](https://fonts.google.com/ "Google Fonts")

-Google fonts were used to import the **"Roboto"** font into the style.css file which is used on all pages throughout the project.
+Google fonts were used to import the **"Poppins, Lato and Parisienne"** fonts into the index.css file which is used on all pages throughout the project.

 [**_Font Awesome:_**](https://fontawesome.com/ "Font Awesome")